vsvishal/react-projects/React-notes.md

 ## 👨‍🚀 Redux

 - Redux store is a big javascript object that is kept in a Global central space
-- To avoid the Redux store from becoming very large, clumsy there are slices in Redux store (e.g. loggedIn users slice, cart slice)
+- To avoid the Redux store from becoming very large, clumsy there are slices in the Redux store (e.g. loggedIn users slice, cart slice)
-- [For Write Data] e.g When you click on button => Redux dispatches an "Action" => Action calls the "Function" (Reducer) => then this Function updates the slice of Redux store [modies the required thing (e.g Cart)]
+- [For Write Data] e.g. When you click on button => Redux dispatches an "Action" => Action calls the "Function" (Reducer) => then this Function updates the slice of Redux store [modies the required thing (e.g Cart)]
 - For Reading Data we use "Selector" also known as "Subscribing to store" (If data in store changes, the component updates automatically).
 React Subscribe through selector
-- While subscribing to store, only subscribe to specific portion of store which is required otherwise it will hit performance.
+- While subscribing to the store, only subscribe to a specific portion of the store which is required otherwise it will hit performance.
 - ```javascript
-  // Suscribing to the specfic slice of store using a Selector, good for performance const cartItems = useSelector((store) => store.cart.items);
+  // Subscribing to the specific slice of store using a Selector, good for performance const cartItems = useSelector((store) => store.cart.items);

-  // Below is bad for performance, since here whole store is subscribed, so if anything changes in store, it load complete store again. const store = useSelector((store) => store);
+  // Below is bad for performance, since here the whole store is subscribed, so if anything changes in the store, it loads the complete store again. const store = useSelector((store) => store);
   const cartItems = store.cart.items;